homebotties/homebotties/README.md

 - Version control system dependencies (rasbpian version, system packages, settings)

 ## LifeLog app todo
+- record state
+- access recordings
-- Lifelog bot should flicker like a candle when on
+- flicker like a candle when on
-- And transmit ultrasonic FYIs
+- transmit ultrasonic FYIs
-- And not be sold in 2-party states (!)
-- But you can print your own
-- If it conforms to the spec, you can even label it Homebotty and sell it at the farmer's market
+- not be sold in 2-party states (!).
+But you can print your own if you want.
+If it conforms to the spec, you can even label it Homebotty and sell it at the farmer's market

 ## Car app
 - Drive states
+- joystick-style drive

 ### HOWTO